cyrildiagne/fstq/README.md

 # FSTQ

-A fast and simple task queue for intensive workloads (ML, GPU, video render...etc) using Firebase.
+A fast and simple task queue for intensive workloads (ML, GPU, video rendering...etc) using Firebase.

+- **Ideal for intensive GPU inference:** FSTQ's queue / worker architecture is ideal for long running GPU processes (> 1s) since concurrency is hard to manage on GPU via HTTP and autoscaling production GPUs is often slow.
+- **Never timeout:** Your service will have no problem handling surges of thousands of QPS (which would be very difficult to handle on GPU via HTTP).
+  FSTQ makes sure all payloads are stored until a worker becomes available, and serves the results back as soon as they're ready.
-- **Transparently mix workers environments:** You can quickly connect new workers at any time and from anywhere to help process the queue: For instance you could start processing the queue with your home computer, then add your work's computer at night and even use some GPUs from Colab during traffic bursts.
+- **Add new workers anytime, from anywhere:** You can quickly connect new workers from any environment to help process the queue: For instance you could start processing the queue with your home computer, then add your work's computer at night and even use some GPUs from Colab during traffic bursts.
-- **Autoscale remote GPU Workers:** You can also easily add a cluster of remote GPUs that will automatically scale with the rate of items added/processed.
+- **Autoscale remote GPU Workers:** You can also easily add a cluster of remote GPUs that will automatically scale with the rate of items being added/processed.
-- **Dynamic batching:** Items are automatically and dynamically bulked in batches to accelerate processing.
+- **Dynamic batching:** Items are automatically and dynamically bulked in batches to dramatically speep up GPU inference.
-- **Only process once:** FSTQ guarantees that each item will only be processed once even if multiple workers are listening to the queue at the same time.
+- **Always processed once:** FSTQ guarantees that each item will only be processed once even if multiple workers are listening to the queue at the same time.

 # Getting Started